Event-based telefunctions

 POST https://api.todo.com/task/7 { "completed": true }

-This is quite inefficient as the app does N+1 requests, where N is the number of tasks that needs to be updated.
+This is inefficient as the app does N+1 requests, where N is the number of tasks that needs to be updated.

-With Telefunc, we can do this instead:
+With Telefunc, you can do this instead:

 // TodoList.telefunc.ts

-// Environment: Server
+// Environment: server

 export async function onMarkAllAsCompleted() {